bluesky-social/pds/README.md

 One way to do this is to use an email service.
 [Resend](https://resend.com/) and [SendGrid](https://sendgrid.com/) are two popular choices.

-Create an account and API key on an email service and set these variables in `/pds/pds.env` (example with Resend):
+Create an account and API key on an email service, ensure your server allows access on the required ports, and set these variables in `/pds/pds.env` (example with Resend):

 ```
 PDS_EMAIL_SMTP_URL=smtps://resend:<your api key here>@smtp.resend.com:465/
 PDS_EMAIL_FROM_ADDRESS=admin@your.domain
 ```

 _Note: Your PDS will need to be restarted with those variables.
-This varies a bit depending on your setup.
-You might need to just restart the server or recreate the container, depending on what you are using._
+This varies depending on your setup.
+If you followed this installation guide, run `systemctl restart pds`.
+You might need to restart the server or recreate the container, depending on what you are using._

 ### Updating your PDS